It’s 2021, and a Red Kuri squash soup loaded with tons of cream and butter is just not cool anymore…

 How to Make this Red Kuri Squash Soup

-Here’s the quick summary for this recipe:
+Here’s a quick summary of this recipe:

 - Soak the almonds overnight in cold water.